apache/druid/docs/querying/sql-functions.md

 <details><summary>Example</summary>

-The following example applies SQRT to the `trip_distance` column from the `taxi-trips` datasource.
+The following example calculates the square root of 25.

 ```sql
 SELECT SQRT(25) AS "square_root"